 The Board has established a Nomination and Remuneration Committee.

-The Committee is comprised three members, the majority of whom are independent Directors:
+During the year the Committee was initially comprised of three members, the majority of whom are independent Directors:

 - Mr. Terence Goodlace Committee Chairman and Independent Director - Mr. Geoff Hiller Independent Director - Mr. Daan van Heerden Non-independent Director